 Something They Want

 First up is a gift that your child wants.
-While Christmas is not all about the gifts, gift giving is a typical part of most families’ tradition.
+While Christmas is not all about the gifts, gift giving is a typical part of most families’ Christmas traditions.
 And that is perfectly fine.
 But avoid getting so caught up on buying meaningful gifts that you fail to get your child anything that he/she actually likes or wants.

-Yes, sometimes kid’s Christmas wish lists get a little out of hand.
-And don’t feel like you have to buy everything your child asks for–especially if it’s outside your budget.
+Yes, sometimes kids’ Christmas wish lists get a little out of hand.
+And don’t feel like you have to buy everything your child asks for—especially if it’s outside your budget.
 But try to use this time to give your child gifts that are both meaningful and enjoyable.

 This Christmas, my toddler is only two years old.
 Not quite old enough to tell us what he would like for gifts!
 But, I was able to find him some great gifts that I think he’ll really love, based on what I know he likes right now.

 We got him two gifts for this category: a toy construction site, and an off brand wooden train track set with a pack of Melissa & Doug wooden trains to go with it.
-We were able to get both the construction site and train tracks on a Black Friday sale, which is how we were able to swing doing to “big” gifts for him this year.
+We were able to get both the construction site and train tracks on a Black Friday sale, which is how we were able to swing doing two “big” gifts for him this year.

 Something They Need

 The next gift is something your child needs.
 This is a really great gift because it can cover anything that your child is in need of.
-Don’t worry, you can still turn it into a gift that they’ll like an enjoy.
+Don’t worry, you can still turn it into a gift that they’ll like and enjoy.